-How to Day Trade: 10 Trading Secrets for Beginners
+How to Day Trade: 10 Day Trading Strategies for Beginners

-Day Trading refers to market positions which are held only a short time; typically the trader opens and closes a position the same day.
+Day Trading refers to market positions which are held only a short time; typically the trader opens and closes a position the same day but positions can be held for a period of time as well.

 The concept got a bad reputation in the 1990’s when many beginners began to day trade, jumping onto the new online trading platforms without applying tested stock trading strategies.